Bar Business Plan Home

 The key expenses for a bar are the costs to purchase the alcohol (beer, wine, liquor) inventory, bar equipment and supplies, overhead expenses for the staff and rent, and any marketing costs the bar chooses to partake in.

 Bar businesses are most likely to receive funding from banks.
-Typically you will find a local bank and present your business plan to them.
-Another option for a bar business is to obtain a small business loan.
+To attract potential investors, you should have an effective bar business plan with a solid business strategy and financial plan.
+Another option for a bar is to obtain a small business loan to help cover startup costs.
 SBA loans are a popular option as they offer longer loan terms with lower interest rates.
 Outside investors, crowdfunding, and/or friends or family are other typical funding options.

 Starting a bar business can be an exciting endeavor.
 Having a clear roadmap of the steps to start a business will help you stay focused on your goals and get started faster.

-1. Develop A Bar Business Plan - The first step in starting a business is to create a detailed business plan for a bar that outlines all aspects of the venture.
-This should include potential market size and target customers, the services or products you will offer, pricing strategies and a detailed financial forecast.
+1. Write A Bar Business Plan - The first step in starting a business is to create a detailed bar business plan for a bar that outlines all aspects of the venture.
+This should include market research on the local market and potential target market size, information about the services or products you will offer, the bar's concept, marketing efforts, pricing strategies and a detailed financial forecast.

-3. Register Your Bar Business - Once you have chosen a legal structure, the next step is to register your bar business with the government or state where you’re operating from.
-This includes obtaining licenses and permits as required by federal, state, and local laws.
+3. Register Your Bar Business - Once you have chosen a legal structure, the next step is to register your bar with the government or state where you’re operating from.
+This includes obtaining business licenses and permits (i.e., food service license and/or liquor license) as required by federal, state, and local laws.

-4. Identify Financing Options - It’s likely that you’ll need some capital to start your bar business, so take some time to identify what financing options are available such as bank loans, investor funding, grants, or crowdfunding platforms.
+4. Identify Financing Options - It’s likely that you’ll need some capital to start your bar or pub, so take some time to identify what financing options are available such as bank loans, investor funding, grants, or crowdfunding platforms.

 6. Hire Employees - There are several ways to find qualified employees including job boards like LinkedIn or Indeed as well as hiring agencies if needed – depending on what type of employees you need it might also be more effective to reach out directly through networking events.